 We have also shown in the previous section that, depending on the data, the PRBF model may or may not provide better results compared to separate mixtures.
 From this point of view, it would be very interesting if we could express intermediate models between PRBF and separate mixtures for conditional density estimation.
 In this spirit, we have devised the λ PRBF model described next.

-The λ PRBF model is actually a PRBF model, i.e., once a λ PRBF model has been trained for a specific value of λ , then in normal operation it is used as a regular PRBF model.
-The main difference lies in the training process where the parameter λ plays an important role.
+The λ PRBF model is actually a PRBF model, i.e. they exhibit no difference in operation, once they have been trained.
+The main difference lies in the training process employed in the case of the λ PRBF model.